lisr-pcx/OK-CAN/README.md

 Please download or clone locally the repository.

-For decoding a CAN trace just to run the *decode* script via Linux shell or Windows prompt, passing the filepath and (optionally) the JSON file which describes the structure of the packet.
+For decoding a CAN trace just to run the *decode* script via Linux shell or Windows prompt, passing the filepath of CAN raw traces and (optionally) the JSON file which describes the structure of the packet.

 On Linux:
 ```shell